 His wine is a wine that is close to the earth, made in the most natural way possible; He does it in chestnut barrels, as his grandfather used to do.

 Its vineyards are located in the "raia" that separates the villages of Mandín, on the Galician side, and Lamadarcos, on the Portuguese side.
 It has four vineyards with a joint area of 4 hectares, each with different characteristics.
-It produces a total of 7000 liters per year (half white and the other half red).
-In addition to the one sold in bulk.
+It produces a total of 7000 litres per year (half white and the other half red).
+In addition to the table wine he produces which is sold in bulk.

 The phytosanitary products that he usually uses are sulfur and copper.
 As compost, it uses grasses, bush microorganisms and rock dust (the objective of these practices is to improve production).

-Use the native white castes Verdello, Dona Blanca and Treixadura.
-And the native red cassettes Bastardo, Tinta Fina, Tinto Serodio and Caiño.
+Using the native white castes Verdello, Dona Blanca and Treixadura.
+And the native red castes Bastardo, Tinta Fina, Tinto Serodio and Caiño.

 The production process used is very simple, because for this winemaker the fundamental thing is the grape.
 The bunches continue to be stepped on with the stems in a stone press and then they go to the tanks, where they ferment with native yeasts.

 In “Couto Mixto Raiano” (as the area is called, “raia”) Galicians and Portuguese decided, centuries ago, to merge forever in a fraternal embrace.
-The common castes (Mencía, Bastardo and Caíño) are mixed without any addition, using only yeasts typical of these castes; thus being able to express the flavor of the banks of the Támega.
+The common castes (Mencía, Bastardo and Caíño) are mixed without any additions, using only yeasts typical of these castes; thus being able to express the flavour of the banks of the River Támega.